snootched/cb-lcars/doc/cb-lcars-state-system.md

 ## Overview

-Each CB-LCARS card can respond to the state of its assigned entity (or entities), and apply different styles, variables, and behaviors depending on the current state.
+Each CB-LCARS card can respond to the state of its assigned entity and apply different styles depending on the current state.
 This is achieved through a set of **state matchers**, each of which can match on specific values, ranges, or patterns.

 There are two main types of state matchers: